5 Shadow Work Books that Will Shine a Light on Your Inner Self

 It is highly recommended that you read one of the fantastic shadow workbooks if you are searching for a concise and action-packed guide on inner work.

-Michelle Geldenhuys, the author of A Guide to Shadow Work, outlines nine stages that should be followed to achieve inner healing.
+Michelle Geldenhuys, the author of A Guide to Shadow Work, outlines nine stages to achieve inner healing.
 All nine steps she describes in her book are ones she has personally experienced during her path toward healing.
 You are aware that the information you are reading has been subjected to investigation and practice.

 2. Meeting The Shadow: The Hidden Power of the Dark Side of Human Nature, edited by Connie Zweig and Jeremiah Abrams.

 The subject of Connie Zweig and Jeremiah Abrams’ book “Meeting the Shadow: The Hidden Power of the Dark Side of Human Nature” is the shadow self, or the aspect of ourselves that we conceal or disregard.
-Carl Jung’s concept of the shadow, which forms the basis of shadow work, is expanded upon in this book.
+Carl Jung’s concept of the shadow, which underpins shadow work, is expanded upon in this book.

-People who are still trying to understand the idea of the shadow and want to learn more about it should check this out.
+People who are still trying to understand the concept of the shadow and want to learn more should check this out.
 Additionally, it’s a great way to get to know the individuals who specialize in shadow work.

-It’s a great collection of shadow work themes that does a great job of mixing the psychological and the philosophical.
+It’s a great collection of shadow-work themes that does a great job of blending the psychological and the philosophical.
 It’s a great place to start.
 This book has writings by other authors on this list.

 3. Games People Play by Eric Berne.